 If you would like to donate or if you are in need , please contact Lynne Davis or by calling the church office at 317-844-1107.

 Good News Mission is a support center for the homeless located on Indianapolis’ eastside.
 We support their efforts by contributing funds to the organization each year.

-If you like more information on Good News Mission, please visit their website at: www.goodnewsministries.com
+If you are in need, know someone in need or if you'd like more information on Good News Mission, please visit their website at: www.goodnewsministries.com

 OPPC has an ongoing relationship with Harvest Christian Fellowship.
 Harvest Christian Fellowship is an inner city church in Indianapolis that OPPC supports as a local mission.
 This relationship has blossomed into a friendship that has enabled us to provide assistance to this growing church in the form of volunteers for special events, medical screenings for community days and other activities to help them reach out to those in need in the neighborhoods surrounding their church.

 If you would like more information on Harvest Christian Fellowship, please contact Pastor Willie Sparks at 317-927-9334.